-The Board is made up of seven members, who, since 18 May 2011, include two women and therefore complies with the 20% minimum female representation that will be in force by the end of the first Ordinary General Meeting to be held in 2014.
-The Company obviously intends to continue to comply with subsequent application requirements introduced by the law of 17 January 2011 relating to the equal representation of men and women in governance bodies.
+The Board consists of seven members, including one woman and complies with minimum female representation on the Board as required by current legislation.
+The company intends to continue to comply with subsequent application requirements introduced by the Law of 17 January 2011 relating to the equal representation of men and women in governance bodies.

-Conditions of preparation and organisation of the work of the Supervisory Board
+Conditions of preparation and organisation of the Supervisory Board's work